Thursday, October 26, 2017

 11th Floor, Main Dining Room

 155 Sansome St, San Francisco, CA 94104

-Bertram Lubin, MD, Associate Dean of Children’s Health, UCSF Benioff Children's Hospital
+Bertram Lubin, MD, Associate Dean of Children’s Health, UCSF Benioff Children's Hospitals

 Doctor Lubin's career in Academic Pediatrics and children's health advocacy has spanned fifty years.
 His work has led to basic, clinical, and social advancements, which have improved the lives of countless children and adults focusing on underserved populations.
 He has served on more than 60 academic leadership committees, advisory boards, and served as a volunteer reviewer for 17 academic medical journals (including the New England Journal of Medicine), and published more than 150 articles in peer reviewed journals.
 His primary basic research interest has been in hematology, particularly sickle cell disease.
 He led a program to introduce newborn screening for the genetic defect in California, and started the first sibling cord blood banking program in the world.

 In 1980, Dr. Lubin became the first physician director of medical research at Children’s Hospital Oakland.
 Under his leadership, basic, clinical and translational research activities expanded exponentially, transforming a small research program into a $50 million-a-year enterprise called Children’s Hospital Oakland Research Institute.
 In 2009, Dr. Lubin became the President and CEO of the medical center.
 In 2014 Children’s Hospital Oakland's affiliation with UCSF Benioff Children’s Hospitals created a clinical presence on both sides of the Bay, providing an unprecedented opportunity to link the basic and translational science enterprises and to redefine medical treatment for children in the 21st century.
 In 2015 Dr. Lubin founded the Center for Community Health and Engagement to provide leadership, services, and research to address the impact of social determinants, poverty, and health equity of children.